rndexe/nowtransmitting/src/exhibits/fluid-dialogues.md

   Fluid Dialogues juxtaposes interviews of people living with HIV along with microscopic footage of their blood to create an intimate moment of reflection on the social implications of living with a contagious disease.
 Through this work, the artist provokes us to reflect on how social ties, and relationships can be damaged through our impulse to blame, and irrational fears of contamination.
-authorname: Basse Stittgen
-authorbio: The work of Basse Stittgen is positioned at the intersection of design, art and material research.
-It stems from a fascination for matter, how it can be created, applied, used, reused and questioned.
-This approach might lead to investigations into production cycles, or become a tool to unfold hidden narratives and potentials embedded in matter.
 readinglist:
   - quadreadlink: https://www.tandfonline.com/doi/full/10.1080/13548506.2019.1705991
     quadreadtxt: Artistic Representation of Infectious Disease